 Here are some dishes popular in Spain and a must to try once you visit:

 Tortilla.
-This is a staple dish in tapas, but it is not only a finger food.
-Since this is very nutritious omelette type of savory tart with onions, potatoes and eggs, it can be also eaten as a main dish.
+This is a staple dish in tapas, but it is not only finger food.
+Since this is a very nutritious omelet type of savory tart with onions, potatoes, and eggs, it can be also eaten as a main dish.
 Paella.
-This is not actually national dish, as it is more native to city of Valencia and its region, but it is definitely meal to try.
-This tasty dish is rice based with different meat, chicken or rabbit or sea food variation, cooked with spices in several variations.
+This is not actually a national dish, as it is more native to the city of Valencia and its region, but it is definitely a meal to try.
+This tasty dish is rice-based with different meat, chicken or rabbit, or seafood variation, cooked with spices in several variations.
 Patatas bravas.
 This is also very often part of tapas and they can also be served as a full meal, as fried potatoes with spicy sauce can fill your empty stomach very fast.

 Croquetas.
-This is ultimate tapas finger food, breaded and fried croquets (many variations exist worldwide) made from Spanish ham, sausages, mixed with béchamel sauce.
+This is the ultimate tapas finger food, breaded and fried croquet (many variations exist worldwide) made from Spanish ham, sausages, mixed with béchamel sauce.
 Gazpacho.
 This is definitely an appetizer; this chilled tomato soup, mixed with peppers, cucumbers, garlic, and herbs and will have you refreshed on a hot day in Spain.
 Pisto.
 This can be called Spanish ratatouille, but technically it is not.
-Mixture of tomatoes, peppers, zucchini, onions, and garlic all sliced up and roasted in olive oil, makes this tasty dish very popular throughout Spain.
+A mixture of tomatoes, peppers, zucchini, onions, and garlic all sliced up and roasted in olive oil, makes this tasty dish very popular throughout Spain.

 These are just a few examples of Spanish dishes and food in Spain.
-Don’t forget to try ham, sausages and chees and great Spanish wines.
+Don’t forget to try ham, sausages and chees,e and great Spanish wines.

 Read more: Food in Spain